MickeyMikelani/Aws-restart/README.md

 # Aws-reStart

 ## The Restart program is designed to take you from a beginner to a confident, job-ready professional in tech.
-Throughout the program job-ready tech professionals.
+Throughout the program, job-ready tech professionals.
 Through hands-on labs and projects.
 I acquired skills in key areas of cloud computing and IT.
 Here’s an overview of what I learned: